Based on 2 hedge funds · latest filing: 2026 Q1 · updated quarterly

 fund count last 6Q

-4 fewer hedge funds hold this stock compared to a year ago (-80% decline).
-When institutions consistently reduce exposure, it's worth asking what they know that retail investors don't.
+4 fewer hedge funds hold XYLO compared to a year ago (-67% decline).
+When institutions consistently reduce their exposure, it's worth exploring the underlying fundamental reasons driving them away.

 ➡️